March starts with the drone of emerging solitary bees, and of the lawn mower, as the mowing season begins.

-Mowing the lawn is a bit of a chore for most of us, but how good the lawn looks when it’s been mowed, and better still with a bit of TLC.
-A nice lawn really sets off a garden, it looks lush and inviting because it is.
+Mowing the lawn is a bit of a chore for most of us, but lawns look good when newly mowed and with the lovely grassy smell.
+How you cut your lawn depends on your lawn style.
+A nice lawn really sets off a garden.
+It looks lush and inviting because it is.
 Walking on the grass in bare feet is a treat and we all love that just mowed grass smell.
-There are plenty of plus points to a good lawn.
+There are plenty of plus points to a good lawn, but Lawns are changing.
+Traditionally, Lawns were all about neatness, and stipes as a backdrop to the garden planting.
+It remains true that a well-tendered lawn looks good, but longer lawns are becoming more popular as we find out more about pollinators and look for a more natural and an easier to maintain lawn.